InSyncWithFoo/pyright-for-pycharm/docs/faq.md

 you can use your own script, or whatever.
 If you don't, expect some big bad error messages.

+### LSP

+Most of the logic is already defined by either the [@eclipse-lsp4j/lsp4j][2] library or [the experimental language server protocol APIs][3].
+LSP simply glues these and the Pyright language server together.

+Again, the executable is not checked.
+You can use your own hand-hacked version if you feel like it.

 ## My code should have no/these errors, but it does/doesn't.

-This plugin contains no type checking logic.
+Both CLI and LSP contain no type checking logic.
-For type checking bugs, please report them to [the Pyright issue tracker][2].
+For type checking bugs, please report them to [the Pyright issue tracker][4].

-## What's the difference between `pyright` and `pyright-python`?
+## What's the difference between the `pyright` and `pyright-python` files?

-Pyright is written in TypeScript and published on NPM, mainly for the purpose of better integration with VSCode.
+Pyright is written in TypeScript and officially published on NPM, mainly for the purpose of better integration with VSCode.
 This requires a dependency on Node, which Python developers might not have on their development machines.

-[The `pyright` package on PyPI][3] was created to solve this problem.
+[The PyPI `pyright` package][5] was created to solve this problem.
-It will automatically install the actual NPM package and places 4 proxy executables in the same virtual environment/directory you have your `pip` in:
+When installed, it places 4 proxy executables in the same virtual environment/directory you have your `pip` in:

 * `pyright`/`pyright-langserver` (these have the same names as the originals)
 * `pyright-python`/`pyright-python-langserver`

-These proxies will re-output the results of the original executables.
-[With the correct configurations][4], new versions can be automatically installed at runtime.
+These proxies will automatically install the actual NPM package if it is not already installed, then re-output the results of the original executables.
+[With the correct configurations][6], new versions may be automatically installed at runtime.

+If the corresponding version of the NPM package has not been installed, the proxies will also re-output the "added 1 package" notice by NPM, which <em>will</em> cause parsing errors.
+Due to this, it is recommended that the original executables are used instead.

-If you use this package, the original executables can typically be found at:
+Said original executables can typically be found at:

 * Windows: `%HOMEPATH%/.cache/pyright-python/<version>/node_modules/.bin`
 * Linux: `~/.cache/pyright-python/<version>/node_modules/.bin`

-For more information on how to configure this location, see [*Pyright for Python*'s documentation][5].

-## Why does this plugin have to perform saves so often?
+## Why does CLI have to perform saves so often?

+Pyright only reads actual files on disk.
-Pyright does not support passing files from stdin.
+It does not support passing files from stdin.
-[A feature request][6] was made and quickly rejected.
+[A feature request][7] was made and quickly rejected.

-Adding an option that makes the plugin run only on "manual" saves (the *Save All* action) is counter-productive, since that don't guarantee the annotator class is called.
-This is [a known limitation][7].
+Adding an option that makes CLI run only on "manual" saves (the *Save All* action) is counter-productive, since that doesn't guarantee the annotator class is called.
+This is [a known limitation][8].

-If you use PyCharm Professional, you should be using [the sister plugin][8] instead.
-It relies on experimental APIs and thus not as stable, but much faster and does not require saving.
+If you use PyCharm Professional, you [should be using][9] LSP instead.

-## Is watch mode (`--watch`) supported?
+## Is the command-line watch mode (`--watch`) supported?

-Supporting for watch mode is on the roadmap.
+Support for `--watch` is on the roadmap.
 There is no ETA, however.

-## Why does it take so long to run on my project?
+## Why does CLI take so long to run on my project?

 There are multiple possible reasons for this.

 ### Other inspections are taking too long

-Since this plugin invokes a CLI tool, it must be registered as an [`ExternalAnnotator`][9].
+Since CLI invokes a command-line tool, it must be registered as an [`ExternalAnnotator`][10].
 Inspectors of this kind will only run when all other background tasks have finished.

 Check your other plugins to see if this is the case.

 ### There are a lot of files/things to process

-Unlike Mypy, Pyright does not cache previous results in a hidden directory.
+Unlike Mypy, Pyright does not cache previous results.
 As such, everytime it runs on a given <em>file</em>, it also has to reprocess all other files that file depends on.

-Again, for better performance, [the sister plugin][8] is recommended.
+Again, for better performance, LSP [is recommended][9].

 ### Your code triggers a Pyright bug

-In some rare cases, Pyright might get itself into an infinite loop or similar.
+In some rare cases, Pyright might be stuck in an infinite loop or similar.

-If this seems to be the case, treat it as [a fatal error][10].
+If this seems to be the case, treat it as [a fatal error][11].

 ## Is this plugin affiliated with Microsoft/JetBrains?